pinkkila/dev-academy-spring-2025-exercise/README.md

 I came across this awesome [exercise](https://github.com/solita/dev-academy-spring-2025-exercise) while browsing Solita’s website and looking for information about their Dev Academy.
 The application period had already ended, but I decided to complete the exercise just for fun.

-The application is currently deployed at https://dev.pinkkila.com (best viewed on desktop).
+The app is currently deployed at https://dev.pinkkila.com (best viewed on desktop).

 ## Backend